AeroRAG: Structured Multimodal Retrieval-Augmented LLM for Fine-Grained Aerial Visual Reasoning: Related work

 \subsection{Retrieval-Augmented Generation}

-Retrieval-augmented generation (RAG) improves generation quality by retrieving external knowledge during inference~\cite{fan2024survey,jeong2023generative}.
+By fetching external knowledge at inference time, retrieval-augmented generation (RAG) enhances the quality of the generated output~\cite{fan2024survey,jeong2023generative}.
 In multimodal settings, this idea can be extended by transforming visual observations into indexable knowledge units, allowing the language model to access explicit grounded context instead of relying solely on implicit multimodal representations.
 Prior studies have explored multimodal RAG in tasks such as visual question answering~\cite{zhang2025fine}, image captioning~\cite{bazi2025ragcap, sarto2024towards}, and cross-modal retrieval~\cite{zheng2025retrieval}.
 External perception tools, such as OCR~\cite{bag2024rag} and object detection models~\cite{kumar2024overcoming}, further support this direction by converting visual content into retrievable textual evidence.

 Nevertheless, directly applying existing multimodal RAG pipelines to dense aerial scenes remains insufficient.
-First, many methods focus on relatively shallow visual extraction, such as isolated objects or text regions, without using scene-level structured relations as the principal interface between perception and reasoning.
+First, many methods focus on relatively shallow visual extraction, such as isolated objects or text regions, without using scene level structured relations as the principal interface between perception and reasoning.
 This is a critical limitation for aerial VQA, where category, quantity, location, and relation often need to be considered jointly.
 Second, in many pipelines, retrieved information is appended to already dense multimodal inputs rather than replacing them as the main reasoning interface.
 As a result, retrieval may provide additional evidence, but it does not fully resolve the difficulty of organizing fine-grained scene semantics into a compact and directly usable form for language reasoning.

-Our work is motivated by this gap.
-We use scene-graph-based structured knowledge as the intermediate representation, retrieve query-relevant semantic chunks, and then perform answer generation with a text-based LLM.
-In this way, the proposed framework provides a more explicit grounding interface for dense aerial reasoning and remains applicable to broader visual question answering settings.